ESM

 ⚠️ Link ESM plugins

-• Auto-compilation will not work with linked ESM plugins.
+as a dev dependency.
 Instead, oclif will use the plugin's compiled source - this means that you must compile the plugin yourself before executing any of the commands.
-We plan to support this again once the node ecosystem offers more comprehensive native support for ESM.
+We plan to support this again once the node ecosystem offers more comprehensive native support for ESM. - You can, however, replace

 CJS Root plugin